What is phonics?

 Phonics learning step 1: decoding

-Children are taught letter sounds in Reception.
+Children are taught letter sounds.
 This involves thinking about what sound a word starts with, saying the sound out loud and then recognising how that sound is represented by a letter.

 The aim is for children to be able to see a letter and then say the sound it represents out loud.
 This is called decoding.